israelroldan/grunt-ssh/README.md

 # grunt-ssh

-> SSH tasks for Grunt.
+> SSH and SFTP tasks for Grunt.

 ## Overview